davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 10. After you've made these changes, compile and create another `Triangle`.
 Move it around horizontally to ensure that the print-outs are working.
 Now double-click on the `Triangle` object and you should find that the `oldXPosition` and `oldYPosition` instance variables are gone.

-    - Less state (fewer instance variables) is generally a good thing.
-Having too much state could mean that the programmer may lose track of things in the future.
+    - **Tip: Keep it as tidy as possible.** Less state (i.e., fewer instance variables) is generally preferable.
+Having too many instance variables could mean that the programmer may lose track of variables and have too much to manage in the future.

 11. Update `moveVertical()` to also output its old coordinates.

 #### Part III: Input Parameters
 The last type of variable are input parameters.
-Input parameters allow users to provide input to a constructor or method.
+Input parameters allow users to provide input to a constructor or a method.
 Therefore, they are only found on the first line of constructors and methods.
 Here's the syntax:

 ```java
 public void someMethod(listOfInputParameters) {